rust-lang/rfcs/text/0000-dyn-error-generic-member-access.md

 # Motivation
 [motivation]: #motivation

-Today, there are a number of forms of context that are traditionally gathered when creating errors.
-These members are gathered so that a final error reporting type or function can access them and render them independently of the `Display` implementation for each specific error type.
-This allows for consistently formatted and flexible error reports.
-Today, there are 2 such forms of context that are traditionally gathered, `backtrace` and `source`.
+In Rust today, errors traditionally gather two forms of context when they are created: context for the *current error message* and context for the *final* *error report*.
+The `Error` trait exists to provide a consistent interface to context intended for error reports.
+This context includes the error message, the source error, and, more recently, backtraces.

-However, the current approach of promoting each form of context to a fn on the `Error` trait doesn't leave room for forms of context that are not commonly used, or forms of context that are defined outside of the standard library.
+However, the current approach of promoting each form of context to a method on the `Error` trait doesn't leave room for forms of context that are not commonly used, or forms of context that are defined outside of the standard library.

 ## Example use cases this enables
 * using `backtrace::Backtrace` instead of `std::backtrace::Backtrace`
 * zig-like Error Return Traces by extracting `Location` types from errors gathered via `#[track_caller]` or some similar mechanism.
 * error source trees instead of chains by accessing the source of an error as a slice of errors rather than as a single error, such as a set of errors caused when parsing a file
-* `SpanTrace` a backtrace like type from the `tracing-error` library
+* [`SpanTrace`], a backtrace-like type from the `tracing-error` library
 * Help text such as suggestions or warnings attached to an error report

-By adding a generic form of these functions that works around the restriction on generics in vtables we could support a greater diversity of error handling needs and make room for experimentation with new forms of context in error reports.
+By adding a generic form of these functions that works around the restriction on generics in trait objects, we could support a greater diversity of error handling needs, as well as making room for experimentation with new forms of context in error reports.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

-Error handling in rust consists mainly of two steps, creation/propogation and reporting.
+Error handling in Rust consists of two steps: creation/propagation and reporting.
 The `std::error::Error` trait exists to bridge the gap between these two steps.
-It does so by acting as a consistent interface that all error types can implement to allow error reporting types to handle them in a consistent manner when constructing reports for end users.
+It does so by acting as a consistent interface that all error types can implement.
+This allows error reporting types to handle them in a consistent manner when constructing reports for end users.

 The error trait accomplishes this by providing a set of methods for accessing members of `dyn Error` trait objects.
-The main member, the error message itself, is handled by the `Display` trait which is a requirement for implementing the Error trait.
-For accessing `dyn Error` members it provides the `source` function, which conventionally represents the lower level error that caused the current error.
-And for accessing a `Backtrace` of the state of the stack when an error was created it provides the `backtrace` function.
-For all other forms of context relevant to an Error Report the error trait provides the `context`/`provide_context` functions.
+The main member, the error message itself, is handled by the `Display` trait, which is a requirement for implementing the Error trait.
+For accessing `dyn Error` members, it provides the `source` function, which conventionally represents the lower level error that caused the current error.
+And, for accessing a `Backtrace` of the state of the stack when an error was created, it provides the `backtrace` function.
+For all other forms of context relevant to an error report, the error trait provides the `context` and `provide_context` functions.

-As an example of how to use these types to construct an error report lets explore how one could implement an error reporting type that retrieves the Location where each error in the chain was created, if it exists, and renders it as part of the chain of errors.
+As an example of how to use these types to construct an error report, let’s explore how one could implement an error reporting type.
+In this example, our error reporting type will retrieve the source code location where each error in the chain was created (if it exists) and render it as part of the chain of errors.
 Our end goal is to get an error report that looks something like this:

 ```
 Error: